davidcalikes/portfolio-project-one/README.md

     * The CSS styling used to hide the labels of the form inputs was derived from this tutorial: https://webaim.org/techniques/css/invisiblecontent/

-    * All icons used on the site were sourced from: https://fontawesome.com/search?m=freecom
+    * All text icons used on the site were sourced from: https://fontawesome.com/search?m=freecom

+    * The link to the favicon icon on all four pages is from: https://favicon.io/

 - __Thanks__